 Some of the local authority areas, including East Lindsey and Rutland, already have their own tourism strategies.
 These strategies contain more detailed local actions and should be read alongside this area-wide Action Plan.
-There would be a role for the proposed TZO to work with the local authorities to help to deliver the actions where possible.
+There would be a role for the VEB to work with the local authorities to help to deliver the actions where possible.

-The development of a Tourism Zone and a new TZO would create an exciting and dynamic partnership between the public and private sector to deliver significant benefits to local businesses, visitors and local residents.
+The development of an enhanced VEB would create an exciting and dynamic partnership between the public and private sector to deliver significant benefits to local businesses, visitors and local residents.
 The key to its success will be to develop a strong collegiate approach, with each organisation delivering key actions in their areas of work.
 It is intended that a wide range of sectors will be represented, including local Councils, academic institutions, attraction operators, accommodation providers, transport organisations, wildlife and heritage organisations, and user groups.
 Working together, there is a bright future for tourism in Greater Lincolnshire & Rutland.